HL7/FHIR-IG-Human-Services-Directory/input/pagecontent/implementation.md

 If no period is provided, then it is assumed the Organization is active with no expiration date.
 #### HealthcareService
 The first type of search starts from HealthcareService.category and/or HealthcareService.type, so it is essential that each organization's services are supported by an appropriate set of HealthcareService instances.
-(Need to add language related to mapping local services to a standard taxonomy.)

 Human and Social Service Resource HealthcareServices are typically provided by community-based organizations which are linked to a set of locations where each service is provided (or identified as a virtual service through an indicated set of virtual modalities within the scope of these requirements).